Chinese folk religion in Southeast Asia: Singapore

 Girl praying to the City God at Thian Hock Keng Temple in Telok Ayer Street, Singapore.

 Sizeable number of Chinese Singaporeans practice Taoism, which in the city state is used as a synecdoche for broader Chinese folk religion.
 Taoists in Singapore worship many Deities that frequently are embodied by historical ancestors and are subject to a complex Taoist hierarchy of veneration.
 They also worship some deities of common origins, notably the Jade Emperor, Xuan Tian Shang Di, Lord Guan, and Tian Shang Sheng Mu.
 Other deities that are venerated and frequently kept at home as auspicious images include the Fu, Lu, and Shou.
 Caishen is also popularly venerated by many Chinese businessmen.
 However, certain deities are worshipped by a particular dialect group, and may not share a common devotion with other Chinese dialect groups.
 One interesting example is Qing Shui Zhu Shi (祖師公); this particular deity is mainly worshipped by the Hokkien, particularly from Anxi County.
 Buddhist Bodhisattvas like Guanyin or Di Zang Wang are popularly worshipped in Singapore.
 Deities from other ethnicities such as Phra Phrom, Na Tuk Kong (拿督公) or Datuk Keramat are also venerated.

 Adherents of Taoism or Chinese Folk Religion usually place their main altars/shrines inside their living room.
 This is more often seen among Chinese families, rather than individuals.
 The main Gods/Deities are enshrined at the centre of the top altar, and a tablet dedicated to the Guardians of Earth/Dizhushen (地主神) is placed at the bottom altar.
 Ancestral tablets are usually placed beside the statues/images of the main Gods/Deities at the top altar.
 Often, an incense burner to burn incense sticks is placed in front of the Gods/Deities, and a separate, smaller incense burner is placed in front of the ancestral tablet.
 Oil lamps may also be placed at altars, and fruit or flower offerings are also placed in front of the Gods/Deities as offerings.
 Some families may also have an altar dedicated to the Kitchen God (灶君) inside the kitchen.

+Adherents typically install a small, red and gold altar or tablet outside the house bearing the inscription "The Heavenly Official Bestows Blessings" (天官賜福).
+This specific tablet is dedicated to the Heavenly Official (天官大帝), one of the Three Great Emperor-Officials (三官大帝) who oversees the granting of fortune, and should not be confused for the Jade Emperor.

-Adherents usually install a small altar/shrine, painted red and gold, with the words "Heaven Official Bestows Blessings" (天官赐福) written on it outside the house, or simply a small incense burner filled with ash where incense sticks are placed.
-This is dedicated to Tian Gong (天公)/Jade Emperor (玉皇大帝) and is the first altar that they will worship.
+Alongside this, or sometimes placed independently, is a small incense burner filled with ash dedicated to Tian Gong (天公)/Jade Emperor (玉皇大帝).
+In the ritual order of worship, this outdoor station is always the first point of veneration.

 After they have worshipped toward the Heaven representing Tian Gong/Jade Emperor, they will proceed to worship at the main altar to the Gods/Deities, then to the ancestral tablets, and eventually to the Guardians of Earth/Dizhushen.
 The smoke emitted from burning incense sticks symbolizes their devotion and prayer, and at times requests to the Gods/Deities.